Alexandria was an international seaport from its start in 1749

-Georgetown merchants might get first crack at the trade coming down the canal, and Chesapeake Bay and Atlantic Coast traffic relying upon shallow water ships might stop only at Georgetown.
-Alexandria was a more-attractive destination to those boats engaged in international trade to the Caribbean and Europe, where ships could avoid navigating the shallow channel and low bridges between Alexandria and Georgetown.
+Georgetown merchants got first crack at the trade coming down the canal, and Chesapeake Bay and Atlantic Coast traffic relying upon shallow water ships might stop at Georgetown.
+However, Alexandria was a more-attractive destination to those boats engaged in international trade to the Caribbean and Europe.
+Large ships could avoid navigating the shallow channel of the Potomac River and delays associated with draw bridges between Alexandria and Georgetown.